chernikovalexey/Prevel/Docs/Dom.md

 ###pl().unbind(event, fn)

 Detaches event listener from all selected elements.
+If parameters didn't passed, it plucks all the event listeners attached to selected elements.
+If only `event` passed, it plucks all the event listeners of `event`-event (e.g.: click-events).

   ```javascript
   var evtListenerFn = function() {